DavisPL-Teaching/119/lecture4/README.md

 Plan:

-- Finish discussion on RAM and Pandas + poll
+- Finish small activity on RAM and Pandas + poll

 - Key definitions: parallel/concurrent/distributed distinction

 - Example pipeline and running it with parallel workers

+Questions?